canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 Concentrez-vous sur les besoins de vos utilisateurs, en utilisant des méthodes agiles, itératives et centrées sur l'utilisateur lors de la construction d'un service.
 Commencez par une recherche et une analyse approfondies pour vous aider à comprendre qui utilise le service, quels sont ses besoins et comment le service affectera sa vie pour mieux comprendre comment le service devrait être conçu.
 L'absence de la voix de l'utilisateur conduit à des hypothèses qui peuvent être incorrectes et coûteuses.

-Les utilisateurs doivent être impliqués tout au long du cycle de vie du service, les recherches et les tests des utilisateurs informant les premières phases de la conception jusqu'à des améliorations continues après le lancement du service.
+Les utilisateurs doivent être impliqués tout au long du cycle de vie du service, les recherches et les tests des utilisateurs informant les premières phases de la conception jusqu'à des améliorations continues après le lancement du service. **(GC)**

+Create a service which is simple to use and intuitive enough that users succeed the first time.

+All users should be able to complete the task your service provides the first time they try, as quickly and easily as possible.

+This includes user with disabilities or those who need assisted digital support.

+If users find it difficult to complete the task the first time, they may avoid using your service or contact your organisation to get help. **(Digital Service Standard (UK))**

+Using responsive design, following common design patterns and style guidance for digital content, and making sure the service is accessible means it will be simpler, clearer and faster for all users.
+It will also be available on the platforms and devices that users choose.

+Consistent design that is responsive to different devices helps you to save time and money by re-using something that already exists that follows better practice, and is based on data and user research.
+This means you can concentrate on the unique things your service needs to do.

+Responsive design ensures that users can interact with your service regardless of their device size or type, and browser or device processing power.
+The service should follow mobile-first design principles, consider users on slow internet connections or with limited download data, work well for both mouse and touch devices, and use front-end technology that works well regardless of device processing power.

+Writing and designing content so it is consistent, plain and in the language of your users helps people gain trust and confidence in using different services.
+By providing information they can easily understand they may be less likely to use alternative websites that could be misleading. **(Digital Service Standard (AU))**

 </div>